collapsed-stacks/startups/questions/5982/finds-investors-and-their-portion.md

 - tagged: `funding`, `investment`
 - score: 0

-<p>I have found a great engineering idea in university, and i am going to run my own business using this idea.</p>
+I have found a great engineering idea in university, and i am going to run my own business using this idea.

-<p>1- If an investor accepts to invest about 100 unit on my idea (<strong>100</strong>% of the investment on idea) and after one year our company earn 10 unit net.
-How many units can I expect to earn out of this 10 units?</p>
+1- If an investor accepts to invest about 100 unit on my idea (**100**% of the investment on idea) and after one year our company earn 10 unit net.
+How many units can I expect to earn out of this 10 units?

-<p>2- What is the best way to find investors?</p>
+2- What is the best way to find investors?

 ## Answer 5985